Crystal Cruises fleet

 Review of Crystal Cruises

-One of the top-luxury passenger shipping companies, Crystal Cruises operates both ocean and river cruises on premium liners and newbuild riverboats operated with all-inclusive travel package deals.
-Company's ships are top-ranked in numerous categories, offer intimate cruising experience, 5-star hotel amenities, superior service, elegance and perfection in every detail.
+One of the top-luxury travel brands and premium passenger shipping companies, Crystal (crystalcruises.com) operates both ocean and river voyages on premium (smaller-sized) ships and newbuild riverboats.
+All vessels are with all-inclusive travel package deals.
+The company's ships are top-ranked in numerous categories, offering intimate cruising experience, 5-star hotel amenities, superior services, elegance and perfection in every detail.

 Following the acquisition, the company was renamed to Crystal Ltd. It currently includes the brands Crystal Cruises (ocean-going ships), Crystal River Cruises (European riverboats), Crystal Yacht Cruises (mega-yachts), Crystal Luxury Air (aircraft) and Crystal AirCruises (flight operator).

-In 2020, Crystal Cruises celebrates company's 30th anniversary with themed voyages, special events, commemorative gifts and special 30th Anniversary savings on bookings fleetwide.
-Crystal Society members (loyalty program) benefit from double regular savings (totaling 5%), while first-time custmers enjoy 2% savings on the select voyages.
+In 2020 was the company's 30th anniversary, which had planned a special program with themed voyages, unique events, commemorative gifts, 30th Anniversary savings on bookings fleetwide.
+Crystal Society members (loyalty program) benefit from double regular savings (totaling 5%), while first-time customers enjoy 2% savings on select voyages.
 These savings are in addition to 2-for-1 prices and "Book Now Savings" that reward early booking with up to USD 5000 per stateroom.
-All these special offers on “30th Anniversary Collection” cruises were offered on bookings made by June 30, 2019.
+All these special offers (30th Anniversary Collection) were offered on bookings made by June 30, 2019.
 The Crystal brand was officially launched on July 24, 1990, when Crystal Harmony (now Asuka 2) departed San Francisco CA on a 12-day inaugural cruise to Alaska.

 - Spacious, exquisitely appointed accommodations (most of them with verandas), with in-room Internet access, complimentary in-room dining (24 hours a day), penthouses with personal butler service.